What a Cosmetologist Does

 If you’re interested in enrolling in the Cosmetology program at Dorsey School of Beauty, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process and program-specific admissions information on our Admissions information page.

 Does your program include licensure?

-While actual licensure is not included in the curriculum of the Dorsey School of Beauty Cosmetology program, graduates may go on to challenge the state licensure exam.
-Dorsey School of Beauty will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey School of Beauty’s exam preparation requirements.
-Only the State of Michigan Board of Cosmetology can grant Cosmetology licenses to candidates.
+While actual licensure is not included in the curriculum of the Dorsey School of Beauty Cosmetology program, graduates may go on to challenge the licensure exam.
+In order to assist our graduates, Dorsey Schools will pay the cost one time for graduates of the cosmetology program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.

 Will your program prepare me for licensure?